 How far has America, with all her vast investment in education, attained to this self-knowledge, which the Greeks considered the beginning of wisdom?

-Dr. Streeter, a name known to scholars and thinkers in every country, once said, "A nation that has grown up intellectually must grow up morally or perish."
+Dr. B. H. Streeter, of Oxford, a name known to scholars and

+thinkers in every country, once said, "A nation that has grown up intellectually must grow up morally or perish."

 I saw America at worship.